-An important consideration is that some sensors are inherently non-linear, namely their outputs are not directly proportional to the measured atmospheric variables (for example, a resistance thermometer), that some measurements are influenced by external variables in a non-linear relation (for example, some pressure and humidity sensors are influenced by the temperature) and that, although the sensor itself may be linear or incorporate linearization circuits, the variables measured are not linearly related to the atmospheric variable of interest (for example, the output of a rotating beam ceilometer with photo detector and shaft-angle encoder providing backscattered light intensity as a function of angle is nonlinear in cloud height).
+An important consideration is that some sensors are inherently non-linear, namely their outputs are not directly proportional to the measured atmospheric variables (for example, a resistance thermometer), that some measurements are influenced by external variables in a non-linear relation (for example, some pressure and humidity sensors are influenced by the temperature) and that, although the sensor itself may be linear or incorporate linearization circuits, the variables measured are not linearly related to the atmospheric variable of interest (for example, extinction coefficient, and not visibility or transmittance, is the proper variable to average in order to produce estimates of average visibility).
 As a consequence, it is necessary to include corrections for non-linearity in the conversion algorithms as far as this is not already done by signal-conditioning modules.
 Linearization is of particular importance when mean values must be calculated over a certain time.
 Indeed, when the sensor signal is not constant throughout the averaging period, the “average then linearize” sequence of operations can produce different results from the “linearize then average” sequence.
-The correct procedure is to only average linear variables.For much m, see
+The correct procedure is to only average linear variables.
+More details are presented in Part IV, Chapter 3.

-for maintenance purpose

-1.3.2.4 Instantaneous meteorological values

-The natural small-scale variability of the atmosphere, the introduction of noise into the measurement process by electronic devices and, in particular, the use of sensors with short time-constants make averaging a most desirable process for reducing the uncertainty of reported data.

-In order to standardize averaging algorithms it is recommended:

-(a) That atmospheric pressure, air temperature, air humidity, sea-surface temperature, visibility, among others, be reported as 1 to 10 min averages, which are obtained after linearization of the sensor output;

-(b) That wind, except wind gusts, be reported as 2 or 10 min averages, which are obtained after linearization of the sensor output.

-These averaged values are to be considered as the “instantaneous” values of meteorological variables for use in most operational applications and should not be confused with the raw instantaneous sensor samples or the mean values over longer periods of time required from some applications.
-One-minute averages, as far as applicable, are suggested for most variables as suitable instantaneous values.
-Exceptions are wind (see (b) above) and wave measurements (10 or 20 min averages).
-Considering the discrepancy of observations between the peak gust data obtained from wind measuring systems with different time responses, it is recommended that the filtering characteristics of a wind measuring chain should be such that the reported peak gust should represent a 3 s average.
-The highest 3 s average should be reported.
-In practice, this entails sampling the sensor output and calculating the 3 s running mean at least one to four times a second.

-Some specific quantities for which data conversion is necessary and averaging is required before conversion are given in Part IV, Chapter 2.
+The knowledge of raw data values may be very valuable for the maintenance staff, therefore considerations must be given to the transmission of some raw data values towards the central system.
+A typical example is the use of analogue relative humidity sensors.
+If a 0-1 V output hygrometer is used, 0V stands for 0% and 1V for 100%, the maximum operational value.
+But such a hygrometer might output a raw value above 1V, e.g. 1,03 V. Obviously it is not an operational value of 103 % of relative humidity, it may be a drift of the sensor or a value inside the tolerance limits of the sensor.
+In the conversion to meteorological units, these 1,03 V should be limited to 100%, with a threshold limit (such as a value above 1,05 V is considered as an invalid value).
+But for the maintenance process, it is important to know that these 1,03 V have been reported by the hygrometer, it may be an indication of a drift of the sensor.

-1.3.2.5 Manual entry of observations
+1.4.2.4 Manual entry of observations

 For some applications, interactive terminal routines have to be developed to allow an observer to enter and edit visual or subjective observations for which no automatic sensors are provided at the station.
-These typically include present and past weather, state of the ground and other special phenomena.
+These typically include present and past weather, visibility, cloud layers, state of the ground and other special phenomena.
+If some sensors for these parameters are installed in the system, they should be considered as an aid for the observer during the periods with human observation.
+That means that a terminal system (often a PC) used for manual entry shall also display the measured parameters for the local human observer.

-1.3.2.6 Data reduction
+1.4.2.5 Data reduction